 1st Offense - Cell phone will be confiscated and may be retrieved at the school office from an administrator by the parent or guardian.
+Student will receive 1-3 days of ISS.

 2nd Offense - Cell phone will be confiscated and may be retrieved by the parent or guardian.
-The student will receive a two day assignment in ISS.
+The student will receive a 3-5 day assignment in ISS.

 3rd Offense - Cell phone will be confiscated and may be retrieved by the parent or guardian.
-The student will receive a three day assignment in ISS.
+The student will receive a 3 day Out of School Suspension.

 4th (Subsequent Offenses) - Cell phone will be confiscated and may be retrieved by the parent or guardian.
-The student will receive a three day OSS assignment.
+The student will receive a 3-5 day OSS assignment & referral to Discipline tribunal